ukgamer/gmod-arcademachines/README.md

 ### Coins

 The machine has its own internal coin count.
-You can query this count with `MACHINE:GetCoins()` to determine if the player should be allowed to continue playing or showing the coins remaining.
+You can query this count with `COINS:GetCoins()` to determine if the player should be allowed to continue playing or showing the coins remaining.

 When the player inserts a coin, if the server implements the `Player:TakeCoins(amount)` method then the arcade machine will attempt to take the amount of coins defined by the networked data table variable `MSCoinCost`.
-This can be changed on the server per machine with `ent:SetMSCoinCost(amount)` and is shown to the player whenever they enter the machine.
+This can be changed on the server per machine with `ent:SetMSCoinCost(amount)` and is shown to the player before they enter the machine.

 Your `OnCoinsInserted` method will then be called with the player who inserted coins, the old coin amount and the new amount.

+You can take a given number of coins from the machine using `COINS:TakeCoins(amount)`.

-Similarly, when a coin is "used" the method `OnCoinsLost` will be called with the same arguments.
+When a coin is "used" the method `OnCoinsLost` will be called with the same arguments as `OnCoinsInserted`.

-You can take a given number of coins from the machine using `MACHINE:TakeCoins(amount)`.
-Be aware that because this sends a netmessage to the server to update the networked variable it takes time for the coin amount to actually change and for `OnCoinsLost` to be called, so do not call `TakeCoins` and then immediately check to see if the player can play - do this check in `OnCoinsLost`.
+Be aware that because `TakeCoins` sends a netmessage to the server to update the networked variable it takes time for the coin amount to actually change and for `OnCoinsLost` to be called, so do not call `TakeCoins` and then immediately check to see if the player can play - do this check in `OnCoinsLost`.

 ### The Marquee

 The machine has a marquee that can be drawn to using the `DrawMarquee` method.
 This method is automatically called when your game is loaded if it exists.

-If your marquee requires external images to be loaded before drawing, you can manually call `UpdateMarquee` on the machine after you have checked your assets have loaded which will cause `DrawMarquee` to be called once more.
-Do not repeatedly redraw the marquee - it is designed to be static.
-See the Asteroids game's marquee for an example implementation.
+If your marquee requires external images to be loaded before drawing, set the `LateUpdateMarquee` property to `true` on your game table and then manually call `UpdateMarquee` on the machine after your assets have loaded which will cause `DrawMarquee` to be called once more.

+**The marquee can only be drawn once per game load as it is designed to be static for performance reasons.** See the Asteroids game's marquee for an example implementation.

 ### Helper libraries